Missions and roles of the board of directors

 Edward A. Gilhuly

-Independent Director of Legrand since May 30, 2018 and member of the Strategy and Social Responsibility Committee
+Independent Director of Legrand since May 30, 2018 and member of the Commitments and CSR Committee

 Edward A. Gilhuly worked at Kohlberg Kravis Roberts & Co (KKR) for 19 years.

-Since 2006, Edward A. Gilhuly is a founding partner of Sageview Capital, LP, an investment fund which manages over $1.5 billion’s worth in assets and provides growth capital to small and medium sized businesses in the technology and commercial services sectors.
+Since 2006, Edward A. Gilhuly is a founding partner of Sageview Capital, LP, an investment fund which manages over $1 billion’s worth in assets.

-Edward A. Gilhuly is currently a Director of Avalara, Demandbase, Exaro Energy III, and MetricStream.
+Edward A. Gilhuly is currently a director of Avalara, Demandbase, ElasticPath Software, Exaro Energy III, MetricStream Inc. and Pantheon Systems.
 He is also a trustee of Duke University and has chaired the Board of Directors of Duke Management Company since 2014.
-He is as well a trustee emeritus of the California Academy of Sciences.

-Independent Director of Legrand since May 30, 2018 and member of the Nomination and Governance Committee and member of the Compensation Committee
+Independent Director of Legrand since May 30, 2018, member of the Nomination and Governance Committee and member of the Compensation Committee

 French and German citizen

-Independent Director of Legrand since May 29, 2019 and member of the Nomination and Governance Committee and member of the Compensation Committee
+Independent Director of Legrand since May 29, 2019, Lead Director, Chairman of the Nomination and Governance Committee and member of the Compensation Committee

 Michel Landel began his career at Chase Manhattan Bank in 1977.
 In 1990, he became plant director for the Poliet group before joining Sodexo in 1984 first as Head of Operations for East Africa and then for Africa.
 In 2000, he became Vice-Chairman of Sodexo’s Executive Committee and in 2003, Deputy Chief Executive Officer.
 From 2005 to January 2018, he was Chief Executive Officer and Chairman of the Executive Committee and was appointed Director of Sodexo in 2007.